Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 Use a link shortener.
 Whether you’re asking by email, patient portal, or other form of digital communication (such as your website), use a link shortener, like Bitly, to avoid sending patients a very long and unnecessary URL.
 To link patients directly to our Google My Business review, here is the true URL:

-You can send a follow-up email after an appointment or hand a slip of paper out in person at checkout.
+You can send a follow-up email after an appointment or include the URL or QR code on the doctor’s notes or receipt at checkout.

 According to Review Trackers, 65 percent of patients consider online doctor reviews important when searching for a new local physician.